WhatsApp cofounder says it’s time to #deletefacebook

 — Brian Acton (@brianacton) March 20, 2018

-Acton’s tweet comes after the Facebook-Cambridge Analytica scandal, which saw up to 50 million users had their personal information used without their consent, has exploded.
-The scandal has wiped tens of billions off Facebook’s market cap and sparked governments of the U.K. and the U.S. to demand that Mark Zuckerberg answer questions.
+Acton’s tweet comes after the Facebook-Cambridge Analytica scandal, which saw up to 50 million users have their personal information used without their consent, has exploded.
+The scandal has wiped tens of billions off Facebook’s market cap and sparked the governments of the U.K. and the U.S. to demand that Mark Zuckerberg answer questions.

 While some may say Acton’s tweet is hypocritical–after all, Facebook’s purchase of WhatsApp made him a billionaire–Acton has always strongly supported user privacy, so it’s no wonder this scandal has pissed him off.
-He never wanted WhatsApp to make money for ads, and he recently invested $50 million in the Signal Foundation, a nonprofit focused on privacy and data protection.MG
+He never wanted WhatsApp to make money for ads, according to TechCrunch, and he recently invested $50 million in the Signal Foundation, a nonprofit focused on privacy and data protection.MG